ODBC on Linux and UNIX platforms

 output argument n = value

-With this tracing you can see:
+With this tracing you can find out:

 What does the cursor library do?